 Mondulkiri and Rattanakiri in Cambodia–Nature Wildlife-Ethnic Groups

 Mondulkiri is home to some stunning natural beauty with waterfalls such as Chrey Thom Waterfall, Southwest waterfalls, and Bou Sra Waterfall.
-Each have their own unique quality and make visiting a worthwhile experience.
+Each has its own unique quality and make visiting a worthwhile experience.

 You can also go and explore the jungle with hiking and other outdoor activities on offer in the idyllic landscape.
 Take elephant ride and visit any of those elephant sanctuaries

 Rattanakiri is located in the northeast of the country on the border with Vietnam.
-It’s a rural and rugged province where nearly 70% of the population are an ethnic minority known as Chunchiet.
+It’s a rural and rugged province where nearly 70% of the population is an ethnic minority known as Chunchiet.
 One of the most popular places to visit in Rattanakiri is the old volcano lake known as Yeak Laom.
-It’s a beautiful place for swim and a picnic or to hike around the rim of the lake which is almost perfectly round.
-Tour arpound the wildlife sanctuaries for elephant care.
+It’s a beautiful place for a swim and picnic or to hike around the rim of the lake which is almost perfectly round.
+Tour around the wildlife sanctuaries for elephant care.